exorcist09/Linux-TOSS/README.md

 * Light-weight
 * Made for Programmers/Coders
 * Highly cutomizable with pretty inbuild features
-* Can run Heavy Software easily also on Low-end desktop because of its light-weight.
+* Can run Heavy Software easily also on Low-end desktop because of its light-weight Kernel.

 ## Toss Cons:-
 * Not for Normal user
-* Requires a good understanding of CLI,Terminal,Kernal,Frimware etc.
+* Requires a good understanding of CLI,Terminal,Kernal,Firmware etc.